ICIS buys CDI, increases workforce by 15% as others cautious ahead of complex 2021

 IHS Markit’s OPIS provides spot coverage of markets including petrochemicals as well as news and analysis.
 OPIS bought in 2015 LCI Energy to boost gas coverage and Navx, for retail fuel pricing.

 Argus Media, where equity firm General Atlantic bought a majority stake in May 2016 as strategic investor for $1.4 billion, also has market coverage that includes petrochemicals price assessments.
+In 2019 HG announced it planned to invest in Argus but didn't disclose the total amount, according to a report on Oct.
+22, 2019 by Private Equity News.
+The HG website lists Argus among properties but without specifying the ownership stake.

 U.S.-based Crain Communications announced in Oct.
 2015 the creation of its Global Polymer Group, with several brands including publications, websites and trade shows.
 One of the brands, Plastics News, started publishing in 1989, with weekly resin pricing reporting since the beginning.